Life-Like: Life-Like Trains

-Life-Like also worked its way into the HO slot car market in the 1980s and 1990s in mass-market outlets including Toys R Us.
+Life-Like also worked its way into the HO slot car market in the 1980s and 1990s in mass-market outlets, including Toys R Us.
 They purchased the assets of the Rokar Slot Racing range and marketed this under their own name.
 It wasn't until after Walther's purchase of Life-Like that the slot car and model railroad ranges were brought together in the High Iron and Burnin' Rubber Combination set.

 The Kramer family sold the business to private interests in 2000.
 Lou Kramer died in 2003, followed by his brother Sol in 2013.
 In 2005, the parent company Lifoam Industries, LLC, chose to concentrate on its core manufacturing business and sold the model railroad division to Walthers.

 Walthers continued to make the Life-Like line of products, aimed at beginning hobbyists and the mass consumer market, up until the 2010s.
 The Life-Like train sets were discontinued in 2016, along with many of the stand-alone products, although currently building kits and grass mats are still sold under the Life-Like name.
 Most (if not all) of the Proto 2000 and 1000 locomotives and rolling stock are currently sold under the WalthersProto line, some of the Life-Like scenic accessories (most notably their HO-scale figures) are now made and sold under the Walthers SceneMaster line, and the Power-Loc HO-scale roadbed track (being advertised as the world's first joiner-less roadbed track) is currently being made and sold under the Walthers Trainline brand and is included in the Trainline starter train sets.

 Other countries

-Models of Australian rolling stock are also produced.
+Models of Australian rolling stock also were produced.

 In the 1980s, Life-Like produced a range of models for the South African market competing with Lima.